 However, the definition has been expanded to include a designation of “lamb” for up to either 14 months or time of sexual maturity.
 The industry tries to birth lambs early so they are ready for Easter.

-Culturally, there are many traditions around the “innocence” of lamb, which is a different from the designation of the biological definition of maturity.
+Culturally, there are many traditions around the “innocence” of lamb, which sometimes gets confusing when talking about the biological definition of maturity.

 Because we now have refrigerated shipping methods, fresh lamb can be available year-round to the US from New Zealand and Australia, where Spring in these countries is opposite that of the US.